 Derrynane is one of the most pristine beaches in the world, and it’s a great hallway stop while you travel around Ireland’s Ring of Kerry.
 It’s a great place to sink your toes in the sand, close your eyes and listen to the rhythmic pattern of the tide going in and out.
-If you’re feeling more adventurous, Derrynane is also a great beach for wind surfing and sailing.
+If you’re feeling more adventurous, Derrynane is also a great beach for windsurfing and sailing.
 Just a mile away is the Village of Caherdaniel in County Kerry, named after Irish Hero Daniel O’Connell.

 1. Inchydoney Beach

-A small island connected to the mainland by two causeways, Inchydoney is considered one of the most family friendly beaches in Ireland.
+A small island connected to the mainland by two causeways, Inchydoney is considered one of the most family-friendly beaches in Ireland.
 If you’re visiting Cork City, you’ll want to fit in a stop to Inchydoney, as they are not far from each other.
-It’s also located just a few kilometres from the town of Clonakilty.
+It’s also located just a few kilometers from the town of Clonakilty.
 With striking dunes, pristine sand and gorgeous water, it’s no wonder this beach was awarded a blue flag in 2016.
 Inchydoney offers all you could want in a beach – relaxation, beauty, wildlife and even a surfing school for beginners.
 We’re confident to say a visit here or any of the other beaches previously listed will make all other seaside destinations seem mediocre at best.